witnet/witnet-rust/bridges/ethereum/README.md

 A crucial component needed for the correct functionality of the bridge is the block relay: an Ethereum contract that stores the headers of Witnet blocks.
-The current version of the bridge also acts as a block relay, but that can be disable in the configuration file.
+The current version of the bridge also acts as a block relay, but that can be disabled in the configuration file.